cameronhill1/Skill-of-Living/recs.md

-### Other misc. resources

-- **Foundation Training (app)** - their membership site is possibly the best $15/month you'll ever spend.
-Profound for improving posture, healing yourself from back pain, and steadily repatterning trauma.
-A great way to start the morning.
-They have a 14-week periodized introductory course, put together by the master himself, Dr. Eric Goodman.

-- **Udemy, Coursera, EdX, Masterclass and other online course sites** - learn anything you want, online!

-- **Farnam Street** - A wonderful blog on cultivating wisdom and critical thinking.
-Check out their *awesome* core principles [here](https://fs.blog/principles/){:target="_blank"} and their *fantastic* collection of mental models [here](https://fs.blog/mental-models/){:target="_blank"}

-- **JP's Hero's Journey**, an audio course on SoundsTrue from JP Sears.

-- **Abundance Digital** - Peter Diamandis' online program/community for exponential entrepreneurs

-- **Work of Eric Thomas

-- **Tony Robbins, work of**

-- **Earl Nightingale, The Direct Line (audio)" -

-- **Work of Elliott Hulse, Eric Thomas...
+### Documentaries / Series

-- **Documentaries / Series:** Human (YT series), Trip of Compassion, Jiro Dreams of Sushi, The Dawn Wall, Free Solo, Rick and Morty (hehe), Avatar: The Last Airbender, The Defiant Ones, Quincy, Rolling Thunder Revue, I Am Not Your Guru, George Harrison: Living in The Material World, Songwriter (Ed Sheeran)
+Human (YT series), Trip of Compassion, Jiro Dreams of Sushi, The Dawn Wall, Free Solo, Rick and Morty (hehe), Avatar: The Last Airbender, The Defiant Ones, Quincy, Rolling Thunder Revue, I Am Not Your Guru, George Harrison: Living in The Material World, Songwriter (Ed Sheeran)

+### Films

-- **Films:** It's a Wonderful Life, Schindler's List, Saving Private Ryan, 50 Shades, Kung Fu Panda, Lion King, LOTR, The Last Samurai, Gandhi, Braveheart, Titanic, Zorba the Greek, Pay It Forward, Into The Wild, Forrest Gump, Star Wars, Her, Green Book, Shawshank Redemption, Bohemian Rhapsody, The Green Mile, The Light Between Oceans, The Best of Me, Theory of Everything
+It's a Wonderful Life, Schindler's List, Saving Private Ryan, 50 Shades, Kung Fu Panda, Lion King, LOTR, The Last Samurai, Gandhi, Braveheart, Titanic, Zorba the Greek, Pay It Forward, Into The Wild, Forrest Gump, Star Wars, Her, Green Book, Shawshank Redemption, Bohemian Rhapsody, The Green Mile, The Light Between Oceans, The Best of Me, Theory of Everything

+### Anime

-- **Anime:** Classic Gibhli films, Your Name (Kimi No Na Wa), Weathering With You (Tenki No Ko), Your Lie in April (Watashi No Uso), A Silent Voice (Koe No Katachi), Lost Song (Rosuto Songu), Wolf Children (Ōkami Kodomo no Ame to Yuki), OG Pokémon
+Classic Gibhli films, Your Name (Kimi No Na Wa), Weathering With You (Tenki No Ko), Your Lie in April (Watashi No Uso), A Silent Voice (Koe No Katachi), Lost Song (Rosuto Songu), Wolf Children (Ōkami Kodomo no Ame to Yuki), OG Pokémon

+### Music

-- **Music:** - This is a tough one man.
+This is a tough one man.
 I listen to a lot of good music, from pretty much all genres and time periods - after all, Good music is Good music.
 Most of us nowadays stick pretty closely to a couple genres, and usually only the most recent stuff...
 I'd just say, try exploring a bit more.
 Check out a Top 100 albums list from a reputable source like Mojo or Rolling Stones magazine, and see if there's anything there that grabs your fancy.
 And so too with more current artists - there are a lot of incredible indie and smaller artists out there that are on par with or surpassing the top dogs, but just don't have the recognition.
 That being said, here are a few [favourites](https://open.spotify.com/playlist/5AUo7wHNVR0qSfGr3akeEI?si=YRxr2XoMTDqtN6xCy4XG1w){:target="_blank"} (Spotify).

-NB - Add affiliate links where possible, and put a little disclaimer at the top, saying that all proceeds will go to organic food for my belly / supporting the site.
+NB - Add affiliate links where possible, and put a little disclaimer at the top, saying that all proceeds will go to organic food for my belly / supporting and sharing the site.